90chandan/microservices-interview-questions-answer/README.md

 Ultimately, the choice between monolithic and microservices architecture depends on factors such as the size and complexity of the application, scalability requirements, development team structure, and organizational goals.
 Each architecture has its advantages and trade-offs, and the decision should be made based on the specific needs of the project.

+**2. How to ensure deployments are smooth, without affecting users much in case of issues ?
+What are different deployment techniques ?

+Ans

+There are several deployment methods used in microservices architectures to ensure smooth and reliable deployments.
+Some of the common deployment methods include:

+- **Blue-Green Deployment:**
+    - In this approach, two identical production environments (blue and green) are maintained.
+    - Traffic is routed to one environment (e.g., blue) while the other environment (green) is updated with the new version of the application.
+    - Once the update is successful, traffic is switched to the updated environment (green), and the old environment (blue) becomes the standby.
+- **Canary Deployment:**
+    - Canary deployment involves rolling out the new version of the application to a small subset of users or servers first (the "canary group").
+    - The performance and stability of the new version are monitored closely.
+    - If the new version performs well without issues, it is gradually rolled out to the rest of the infrastructure.
+    - If issues arise, the deployment can be rolled back without affecting all users.
+- **Rolling Deployment:**
+    - In rolling deployment, the new version of the application is gradually deployed across the infrastructure, typically one instance or a small group of instances at a time.
+    - This approach ensures that there is always a stable version of the application running, as only a portion of the infrastructure is updated at any given time.
+- **Traffic Splitting:**
+    Traffic splitting is another important deployment method commonly used in modern software development and microservices architectures.
+Also known as traffic shifting or traffic routing, this approach involves directing a portion of incoming traffic to a new version of an application or service while the majority of the traffic continues to be served by the existing version.
+This allows for gradual rollout and testing of new features or updates before fully transitioning to the new version.
+- **Feature Flags:**
+    - Feature flags allow developers to enable or disable specific features of the application at runtime.
+    - This enables gradual rollout of new features to users, allowing developers to control which users have access to new functionality.
+    - Feature flags also facilitate A/B testing and canary releases by selectively enabling features for specific users or groups.
+Immutable Infrastructure:
+    - In immutable infrastructure, infrastructure components such as virtual machines or containers are treated as disposable and never modified once deployed.
+    - When a new version of the application is released, a new set of infrastructure components is created with the updated version.
+    - This approach ensures consistency and repeatability in deployments and makes it easier to roll back in case of issues.

+To ensure smooth deployments in a microservices architecture, consider the following best practices:

+- **Automate Deployment Processes:** Use continuous integration and continuous deployment (CI/CD) pipelines to automate the build, testing, and deployment processes.
+- **Implement Automated Testing:** Write comprehensive automated tests, including unit tests, integration tests, and end-to-end tests, to ensure that new deployments meet quality standards.
+- **Monitor Deployments:** Monitor key metrics such as response times, error rates, and resource utilization during and after deployments to detect any issues quickly.
+- **Rollback Strategies:** Have rollback strategies in place in case issues are discovered after deployment.
+This may involve reverting to a previous version of the application or using feature flags to disable problematic features.
+- **Incremental Changes:** Make small, incremental changes to the application to minimize the impact of deployments and reduce the risk of introducing errors.
+- **Documentation and Communication:** Ensure that deployment processes are well-documented and communicated to all team members involved.
+This helps prevent misunderstandings and ensures that everyone is aware of their responsibilities during deployments.